stevewithington/MuraFW1/README.md

 Please also note, Mura CMS *also* uses [DI/1](https://github.com/framework-one/di1) to manage its dependency injection.
-This means that you **will** run into issues if you attempt to use any of the names used for its beans as your `pacakageName`.
+This means that you **will** run into issues if you attempt to use any of the names used for its beans as your `packageName`.
 In other words, use something unique for your `packageName`.

 ##### useRequestURI